The Simple Pendulum Experiment for Class 11

 About Labkafe: Lab Equipment Manufacturer & Exporter

-We are a School laboratory furniture and Lab equipment manufacturer and supplier.
-In laboratory furniture for school, we first design the entire laboratory room keeping in mind the requirements as per affiliation CBSE Bye-Laws.
+We are a school laboratory furniture and Lab equipment manufacturer and supplier.
+In laboratory furniture for school, we first design the entire laboratory room keeping in mind the requirements as per affiliation CBSE regulations.
 Also, we take care of the complete designing and installation of laboratory furniture.

 In the lab equipment section, we have a wide range of glassware, chemicals, equipment and other lab accessories.
 Most of them are available for order online on our website but some of them can be procured on demand.